 As the underlying cause isn’t often known by a GP, their only option is to treat only the symptoms using drugs or surgery or you may be told there is nothing that can be done or told simply to eat more fiber or Metamucil.

 But this is NOT the final answer.
-Most of these treatments don’t work well, because they don’t address the underlying causes of your digestive disorder.
+Most of these treatments aren’t effective as they don’t address the underlying causes of your digestive disorder.

 You can increase the diversity of foods you eat.
 It is possible to lessen the constant worry about your digestion and improve your well-being and quality of life.